 It’s a bit faster to melt the wax when it can heat most evenly so I tossed in a couple cups of water then the liner on top.
 Inside the liner I put the wax bars.
 That way the water and wax won’t mix (another good reason to use the liners for this….
 I can justify anything…

 Once it was all melted, I used a ladle to move the hot wax from the crock pot to the muffin tins.
 Tap them down, and use a skewer, toothpick, knife, whatever to move the shavings around a bit so the wax gets all the way to the bottom of the cup.
-If the wax spills or drips a bit, it’s no big deal, just let it dry, scrape it up, and drop it back in the pot.
+If the wax spills or drips a bit, just let it dry, scrape it up, and drop it back in the pot.
 It will remelt almost immediately.

 To make the wicks, I just dipped the cotton string in the wax and let it dry.
 I put a thin first layer of wax into the no paper tin and then pressed my wick into the mass.
-Then I cut it long and let it rest on the side of the tin so it didn’t fall in and get buried.
+Then I cut the string long and let it rest on the side of the tin so it didn’t fall in and get buried.
 Then I filled up the tin the rest of the way with wax.
 Go slow, so the wax has a chance to really get in there.

 I did the same thing in the paper wrapper tins without the wick, so it did go a bit faster.